 Click to request more information about earning your M.A. in counseling at SAU!Request Info

-The master’s in counseling is offered at several extension sites across Michigan and virtually via Zoom (learning modality may be adjusted to a virtual classroom setting due to COVID-19).
+The master’s in counseling program is offered at several extension sites across Michigan and virtually via Zoom (learning modality may be adjusted to a virtual classroom setting due to COVID-19).